Agnes Wilhelmine von Wuthenau

-Agnes Wilhelmine von Wuthenau, Countess of Warmsdorf (4 December 1700 - 14 January 1725) was a German noblewoman and the first wife of Augustus Louis, Prince of Anhalt-Köthen.
+Agnes Wilhelmine von Wuthenau, Countess of Warmsdorf (4 December 1700 – 14 January 1725) was a German noblewoman and the first wife of Augustus Louis, Prince of Anhalt-Köthen.

+Biography

 Early life and ancestry

-Agnes Wilhelmine was born on 4 December 1700 in Plötzkau into the Wuthenau family, an old German aristocratic family which belonged to the Saxon uradel, as the eldest daughter of Christian Ludwig von Wuthenau (1664-1717) and his wife, Agnes Sabine von Schlegel (1680-1738).
+Agnes Wilhelmine was born on 4 December 1700 in Plötzkau into the Wuthenau family, an old German aristocratic family which belonged to the Saxon uradel, as the eldest daughter of Christian Ludwig von Wuthenau (1664–1717) and his wife, Agnes Sabine von Schlegel (1680–1738).

 Court lady

 She served as a lady-in-waiting to Gisela Agnes of Anhalt-Köthen, who ruled as regent of Anhalt-Köthen.
 She became engaged to Gisela Agnes's son, Prince Augustus Louis of Anhalt-Köthen, on 18 November 1721.
 She was created Countess of Warmsdorf by Charles VI, Holy Roman Emperor.

 Marriage and issue

 Agnes and Augustus Louis married on 23 January 1722 in Dresden.
 As the marriage was initially considered morganatic, she did not obtain the title and style of princess.

 They had two daughters, who were all recognized as princesses of Anhalt: